Tuesday, 25 August 2020

 The birth record for Mary Jane's daughter is very interesting.
 At the time of registration the father's name was recorded as Arthur Moore.
 The mother's name was recorded as Mary Jane formerly Wooley, and there was mention of a marriage between these two people exactly eight months previously.

-At the time though, Mary Jane was in fact unmarried.
+At the time though, Mary Jane was not married.

 Birth Record for Constance Jean Dooley / Reid

-The birth had been registered less than two months after the event, but corrections were made at some point.
+The birth had been registered almost two months later, but then corrections were made at some future point.
 The details of the marriage between Mary Jane Wooley and Arthur Moore were crossed out.
 The word 'Reid' was written underneath the original name for the father.
 The words 'formerly Wooley' were crossed out and 'Dooley' written alongside.

-There was another word added underneath the details pertaining to the father ... illegitimate, which indicates that in reality this baby's surname was to be recorded as Dooley.
-Indeed, when searching official birth records of Constance it took me a while to think that perhaps I should be looking for a Constance Dooley and not a Constance Reid.
+There was another word added underneath the details pertaining to the father ... illegitimate, which meant that this baby's surname was afterwards recorded as Dooley, the maiden name of her mother.

 Just a couple of years later, Mary Jane was pregnant again and a month before she gave birth to her second daughter, Mary Jane married Alexander Reid.
 Reid?
 Yes, the groom had the same surname that had been scribbled onto the birth record for Mary Jane's first born.